Home Security: Installation and Alarm Monitoring

 Alarm monitoring describes the 24/7 communications between your home security system and the Calamity central monitoring station.
 When your control panel registers an emergency event, a signal is sent out to our monitoring centre.
 This signal then propels our security monitoring staff into action.
 They'll attempt to verify the alarm and contact the appropriate authorities ensuring help arrives at your home when you need it most.

 It's also an important part of the day-to-day operations of your security system.

 Your security system is designed to regularly send arm and disarm signals.
 This demonstrates to both the police and your insurer that your home is properly armed.
 While this becomes incredibly important in the event of an incident, it's often a relatively unthought-of part of your security.
 Yet, failing to give it enough thought can cost you more than you think.

 How can a poorly monitored or out-dated alarm monitoring system cost me money?

 If your home security alarm monitoring is connected via a phone line, you'll be logging and paying for regular calls.
 This can be as many as 20 or more chargeable phone calls a week.
-That's why we offer IP monitoring; connecting your home security alarm panel with our A1-graded monitoring centre via your internet connection and several mobile networks.
+That's why we offer IP monitoring; connecting your home security alarm panel with our ASIAL A-graded monitoring centre via your internet connection and several mobile networks.
 Not only can our IP monitoring systems save you call charges, they also prevent your system being disabled by having the phoneline cut and are not affected by the NBN rollout.
 Read our post on Alarm Monitoring and the NBN here.

 Failure to properly monitor and assess arm and disarm signals or maintain a security system can result in false alarms.
 They'll annoy the hell out of your neighbours and you'll end up paying the security dispatch fee or have weak security.
 Calamity is committed to false alarm reduction.